Prenuptial agreements UK: England and Wales law explained — and how Scotland and Northern Ireland differ

 Overly vague “fairness” clauses can also weaken the overall enforceability of the agreement.

-How much does a prenup cost in the UK (prenup cost UK)
+How much does a prenup cost in England and Wales?

 - Straightforward agreements: typically £1,000–£5,000+ with a prenup solicitor.